danielmuthama/Gesture-controlled-lock-in-Arduino/README.md

 > Note that:
     The APDS-9960 sensor does not work with the Arduino Nano or Mega 2560 (in my testing).

-This project is cheap, easy to make and implement.
+This project is cheap, easy to implement.
 Feel free to use any kind of servo or latching mechanism with this project.
 This is meant to be a starting platform for a gesture-controlled lock.

 I got most of my some of my hardware components from Jumia Kenya and the APDS-9960 sensor from Spark fun.
 We could only use an Arduino Uno or Micro 3.3v, as any other board won't work for some odd reason.
 > How to Assemble